-He also is the holder of the record for the highest individual score in a test innings.
+He also is the holder of the record for the highest individual score in Test innings.
 This time he was playing against England at Antigua.
 The celebrated day saw him score 400 not out.

 Lara has his family, perhaps, to thanks for his cricketing success.
-As the tenth of eleven children it would not surprise many if the parents didn’t watch their second to last offspring too often, with so many in the family.
-Yet it was his sharp eyed father, Bunty and Agnes his older sister who spotted his potential at the age of six and enrolled him in the Harvard Coaching Clinic.
+As the tenth of eleven children, it would not surprise many if the parents didn’t watch their second to the last offspring too often, with so many in the family.
+Yet it was his sharp-eyed father, Bunty and Agnes his older sister who spotted his potential at the age of six and enrolled him in the Harvard Coaching Clinic.

 In 1995 Lara was made Man of the Series in the test match against England.
 He captained the West Indies from 98 to 99 won Man of the Match against Australia as well as Man of the Series in the famous Four Test Series of 1999.

 Later that season, under his captaincy, West Indies won the two-match Test series against Sri Lanka 1-0 with Brian Lara making a double century in the First Test.
 In September 2004, West Indies won the ICC Champions Trophy in England under his captaincy.